 All of your mail merges past and present.

 Data on how many recipients received, viewed, and replied to your emails.

 When the first and the most recent emails were sent

-Learn more about best practices when creating a mail merge and how to avoid having your emails being marked as spam in the related articles.
+Learn more about best practices when creating a mail merge and avoid having your emails be marked as spam in the related articles.